-Following the success of the “Degenerate Art” exhibition, I traveled to Germany in 1991 courtesy of Lufthansa Airlines, a major sponsor of the show.
-Less than two years after the “fall” of the Berlin Wall, I was standing on the east side of the Brandenburg Gate in Berlin.
+Following the success of the “Degenerate Art” exhibition, I traveled to Germany in May 1991 courtesy of Lufthansa Airlines, a major sponsor of the show.
+Less than two years after the “fall” of the Berlin Wall in November 1989, I was standing on the east side of the Brandenburg Gate in Berlin.

 Most of the Berlin Wall was still standing in 1991.
 I took this photo as I walked to Checkpoint Charlie.
 Note the caricature of Adolf Hitler.

 Charlie and Trabant automobile, 1991

 Checkpoint Charlie was the crossing between East Berlin and West Berlin for foreigners and diplomats during the Cold War.
 The Trabant was an automobile manufactured in East Germany that had a hard plastic body and two-cylinder engine.

 There was renovation and new construction for about 500 yards beyond Checkpoint Charlie.
 But beyond that little had changed.
 I took this photo of a building in former East Berlin that showed damage from the Battle of Berlin fought by Nazi Germany and the Soviet Red Army in 1945 during WWII.
 The Mercedes-Benz parked in front was probably an uncommon sight prior to 1989.

 facade in former East Berlin (Detail), 1991